 - Change in relationships – shifts in the nature of spousal relationships, friendships, sexuality and plans to have children, if that is desired

 - Loss of independence and body integrity – the frustration of not being able to move around quickly and easily, loss of capacity to do physical tasks, and relying on others for care

 - Age – children and those who have not yet completed their education or begun careers tend to suffer more mental health disorders throughout their lives

 - Financial strain – medical bills, additional living costs and getting by on a reduced income (earned, government supported or both)

 - Difficulty accepting a disability – not reaching the final phases of adjustment to the onset of a disability (the phases are shock, anxiety, denial, depression, internalized anger, externalized anger, acknowledgment, adjustment)

 What resources can I access?

 Consider that members of your family may also require mental health support.
+Through SCIO’s Peer Program we match people who are newly injured, and their family members, to people who have lived experience with a spinal cord injury, and who understand.
 We encourage you to have open and honest conversations with others in your life about the stresses of living with an SCI.
 Those conversations make it more possible to find a sense of meaning and live with joy.